larkwiot/yomm2/README.md

 Open methods are almost as fast as ordinary virtual member functions once you turn on optimization (-O2).
 With both clang and gcc, dispatching a call to a method with one virtual argument takes 15-30% more time than calling the equivalent virtual member function (unless the call goes through a virtual base, which requires a dynamic cast).
-It does not involve branching or looping, only a few memory reads (which the CPU can be parallelize), a multiplication, a bit shift, a final memory read, then an indirect call.
+It does not involve branching or looping, only a few memory reads (which the CPU can parallelize), a multiplication, a bit shift, a final memory read, then an indirect call.
 If the body of the method does any amount of work, the difference is unnoticeable.
 See the implementation notes for benchmarks and assembly listings.

 ## Building and Installing

 Make sure that you have the following dependencies:

-* a C++17 capable compiler
+* a C++17 capable optimising compiler

-* cmake version 3.20 or above
+* `cmake` version 3.20 or above

 Clone the repository: